omegat-org/omegat/release/readme.txt

 Installing OmegaT (Mac)
 -----------------------

-Copy the OmegaT.zip archive to a suitable location and unpack it there to obtain a folder that contains an HTML documentation index file and OmegaT.app, the application file.
+Unpack the OmegaT .zip archive to obtain a folder that contains a documentation file and the OmegaT application.
+Move the folder to an appropriate location such as the Applications folder.

 Installing OmegaT (Linux)